Faraja17/catagram-in-react/README.md

 ## Overview

 This cohort cleverly has taken us through a series of exercises which have directly lead to creating the culminating project.
-The goal of the project was to mock-up a few components of Instagram: a navigation bar, a URL bar, images of cats, and a like counter/display for each image.
+The goal of the project was to mock-up a few components of Instagram: a navigation bar, a URL input bar, images of cats, and a like counter/display for each image.
 I really liked the teaching style of having us experiment on our own, given the practiced exercises and a few additional challenges needing research.
 This was a great introduction to React!

 ### Screenshots
 <!-- | <b>Mobile View</b>|  -->